iluvjava/Maths/AMATH 581/BVP.md

 1-x^{2} & |x|<1 \\
 0 & |x| \geq 1
 \end{array}\right.$$
-Which is just a piecewise functon.
+Which is just a piece-wise function.

 Consider the case where it's outside of the little range we will have: